 Both cards changed materially in 2025.
-Chase Sapphire Reserve crossed from $550 to $795 in June, with a fundamentally restructured benefit set built around The Edit hotel credit, new dining credits, and Chase Sapphire Lounge expansion.
-Amex Platinum crossed from $695 to $895 in September, with expanded lifestyle credits (Resy, Lululemon, Oura, Walmart+) and an increased hotel credit from $200 to $600.
+The Chase Sapphire Reserve crossed from $550 to $795 in June, with a fundamentally restructured benefit set built around The Edit hotel credit, new dining credits, and Sapphire Lounge expansion.
+The Amex Platinum crossed from $695 to $895 in September, with expanded lifestyle credits (Resy, Lululemon, Oura, Walmart+) and a hotel credit raised from $200 to $600.
 The two cards now sit at the highest fees in their history and the most credit-dense benefit structures ever shipped.
 Which one earns its place in your wallet depends on a specific set of questions about how you actually use the credits and which lounge network matters.

-Get a JetLuxe quote →A note on this article: Credit card terms and benefits change frequently.
-All numbers below reflect publicly disclosed 2026 terms as of May 2026.
+Credit-card terms and benefits change frequently.
+All numbers below reflect publicly disclosed terms as of May 2026, re-verified July 2026 against issuer and industry sources.
 Verify current terms on the issuer's official page before any application decision.
-Nothing here is financial advice; this is comparative analysis.
+Nothing here is financial advice; this is comparative analysis, and we hold no affiliate relationship with either issuer.

 Both cards underwent the most significant refreshes in their respective histories in 2025, and the changes are structurally different in a way that matters for the comparison.

-Chase raised the annual fee from $550 to $795 effective for new applicants from 23 June 2025 (existing cardholders saw the new fee at renewal from 26 October 2025).
-The overhaul restructured the benefit package around three new credit categories:
+Chase raised the annual fee from $550 to $795 for new applicants from 23 June 2025 (existing cardholders saw the new fee at renewal from 26 October 2025).
+The overhaul restructured the benefit package around several new credit categories:

-Chase also eliminated the long-standing "One Sapphire" rule that previously prevented cardholders from holding both the Sapphire Preferred and Sapphire Reserve simultaneously.
-Both cards can now be held at the same time.
-The Sapphire Reserve also introduced complimentary IHG One Rewards Platinum Elite status through 31 December 2027 — a meaningful new hotel status benefit.
+Chase also eliminated the long-standing "One Sapphire" rule that previously prevented cardholders from holding the Sapphire Preferred and Sapphire Reserve at the same time — both can now be held together.
+The Sapphire Reserve added complimentary IHG One Rewards Platinum Elite status through 31 December 2027, a meaningful new hotel-status benefit.
+Earning rates rose to 4x on flights and hotels booked directly (from 3x) and 8x on all bookings through Chase Travel; complimentary Apple TV+ and Apple Music were added.

-The earning rates were unchanged (5x on flights, 5x on prepaid hotels through Amex Travel, 1x on everything else).
-The lounge network is unchanged, though guest restrictions tightened: starting July 2026, Centurion Lounge guests must be travelling on the same flight as the cardholder, and the $75,000 annual spend threshold to unlock complimentary Centurion guests (introduced 2023) remains.
+Earning rates were unchanged (5x on flights booked directly or through Amex Travel, 5x on prepaid hotels through Amex Travel, 1x on everything else).
+The lounge network is unchanged, but guest rules tightened: from July 2026, Centurion Lounge guests must be travelling on the same flight as the cardholder, and the $75,000 annual-spend threshold to unlock complimentary Centurion guests remains.

 | Dimension | Amex Platinum | Chase Sapphire Reserve |